 The contrast with my previous peaceful state magnified the anxiety cigarettes were supposed to cover up and buffer.
 I hated it!
 It robbed me of something that not only was I enjoying that morning: a stable state I yearned for from a much deeper place.
 I had to make a choice, so I decided that I would simply push my next cigarette as far as I could without forcing anything.
 The contrasting sensation remained so clear that I didn’t crave or smoke another cigarette ever again!
 Now, why was it such an easy, natural process?
 Because it emerged from within, by-passing the ego-mind.

-Meditation creates an empty space between you and the ego-mind; it gives you the silence you need to start listening to your inner voice.
-Committing to your self-exploration tells the ego-mind you’re taking charge of your life on an ongoing basis; it awakens the power to shift your beliefs to dismiss what gets in the way of your authentic self.
-Being determined to accept and honor your emotions, no matter how “unacceptable” they may seem at first, allows you to transform your emotional terrain into a supportive ground for the direction YOU consciously choose in life.
+Meditation creates a space between you and the ego-mind; it gives you the silence you need to start listening to your inner voice.
+Committing to your self-exploration allows you to take charge of your life by releasing distorted beliefs and nurturing your sense of self.
+Being determined to accept and honor your emotions, no matter how “unacceptable” they may seem at first, transforms your emotional terrain into a supportive ground to make conscious choices in life.

 Now, quitting cigarettes triggered a cleansing process I didn’t anticipate, in terms of my physical body, my environment, and my relationships, because they no longer matched the new person I was becoming.
 I didn’t know I was also letting go of things and people that resonated with the anxiety and lack of love my addiction was hiding.
 But I was glad to give it all up to experience greater emotional freedom.
 Here are a few simple guidelines to help you re-align your energy, so you too can start shedding dis-empowering habits.